joanne1409-07/5.-VERIFICATION-OF-NORTON-S-THEOREM/README.md

 **RESULT:**

-Thus Thevenin’s and Norton’s theorem is verified practically and theoretically.
+Thus Norton’s theorem is verified practically and theoretically.